Computer Science Education, MS

 CSTE 8040OBJECT ORIENTED PROGRAMMING FOR TEACHERS3

-or CYBR 8366 FOUNDATIONS OF CYBERSECURITY
+or CYBR 8366 PRINCIPLES OF SECURE SYSTEM DESIGN

 CSCI 8836INTRODUCTION SOFTWARE ENGINEERING3